InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

     - mentoring and coaching community members (e. g. during PRs)

 ## Advocating The Communities Needs

+- Commmunicate technical and community risks to responsible managers

 - InnerSource communities exist in a corporate context and are thus more constrained than Open Source Communities.